Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Everything you need to know about indoor LPG storage- ventilation, storage regulations, hazards and general safety best practices.

-The LPG gas bottle storage (gas cylinder storage) Australian Standards – AS/NZS 1596:2014 – specify storage and handling of LPG cylinders, both indoors and outdoors.
+The LPG gas bottle storage requirements (gas cylinder storage rules) are set out in the Australian Standards – AS/NZS 1596:2014 – specifying storage and handling of LPG cylinders, both indoors and outdoors.

 The gas bottle storage Standards are rules and requirements that primarily focus on safety and should always be observed.